PaperPrototype/Intro-Coding-and-Computers/Week 1 - C/Lecture/english.md

 Run this code.

 It will print out "Hello " with nothing afterwards.
-This is because the number 24 maps to a character that the web browser doesn't support (I think?).
+This is because the number 24 maps to a character that is apparently invisible?
+(Go back to Week 0's notes to see what 24 maps to).

-Change `variable` to 77.
+Change `variable` to hold 77.
 Run the new code and you will see an uppercase "M" get printed like this `Hello M`.

 The "f" in `printf` just means print a "formatted" string. standing for the fact we can replace placeholders (aka *converson specifiers*) with a variable.

-(Why all the techinical words?
-When talking to another programmer it's nice when you can figure out what the heck he is talking about)

 We can also have multiple *conversion specifiers*.
+Change the code to this.

 ```c
 #include <stdio.h>